Build-Week-Home-Chore-Tracker-2020/Backend/README.md

 > If there was a server error registering the user, a response with status code 500 will be returned.

-## Get Parent's information with an array of kids attached
+## Get Parent's information with an Array of Kids Attached

 HTTP Method: GET